RadAd/RadCmdPlus/README.md

 ## RadDirHistory
 Directory history.

-Save directory cahnges in history to quickly change to later.
+Save directory changes in history to quickly change to later.

 **alias:** scd

+## RadShim
+Shim management.

+Use shims instead of extending the path.